ugonnaobiagwu/christie24/README.md

 # SPRINT 5:

 WHAT WE ACCOMPLISHED:

---Our Sprint 4 Backlog is Near Completion (as of 11/30)!
+--Our Sprint 4 Backlog is Complete!
 * Collision: Collision is Working with All Game Objects and Handles the Collision Events
 * GameStates: Scrolling, Inventory, Pause and Death States are In
 * Level Loader: Completely functional.
 Complete first level is in as well.